What Is CALD? Understanding Culturally and Linguistically Diverse Communities in Australia (2025 Update)

 What Is Community Translation?

 Community translation refers to the translation of materials aimed at improving access to services and information for people with low English proficiency.
-Typically, clients require: NAATI translation of documents required for immigration and other related purposes, such as:
+Typical clients include:

 - Government departments and agencies